pingcap/docs-cn/system-variables.md

 ### tidb_enable_list_partition <span class="version-mark">New in v5.0</span>

-> **Warning:**
->
-> Currently, List partition and List COLUMNS partition are experimental features.
-It is not recommended that you use it in production environments.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value: `OFF`